DrThomasAger/smile/README.md

 A **"section"** is defined in ***(: Smile*** as a meaningfully different part of the prompt from another part of the prompt.

-Let's imagine a raw text data input, like a wikipedia HTML page.
+Let's imagine a raw text data input, like a **wikipedia HTML page**.
 It's full of metadata and information.

+We have **short instruction text** informing the model how to use the wikipedia page.

 Without telling the model that we're providing them an input document, and giving a clear section for that document, it may not be able to clearly **pay attention** to the important parts of the prompt - the short instruction text.